jplopez/tomdoc.rubbles/README.md

 tomdoc.rubbles
 ==============

-Aptana Rubbles project intended to use Tomdoc in Ruby projects inside Aptana Studio
+Aptana Studio Rubbles project for using Tomdoc in Ruby

 # Instructions
 ==============